swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 because it would allow calling the main actor isolated implementation of `P.perform` from outside the main actor.

-Generic code can check whether a value conforms to a protocol through dynamic casting.
+Abstract code that uses type parameters and `any` types can check whether a value conforms to a protocol through dynamic casting.
-The following code has a protocol `P`, and a method `performIfP` that accepts a parameter of type `Any` which is dynamic cast to `any P` in the function body:
+The following code has a protocol `P`, and a method `performIfP` that accepts a parameter of type `Any` which is dynamically cast to `any P` in the function body:

 ```swift
 protocol P {